Lillian Fund Supports

 Women and Children

-The Lillian Fund envisions a world in which all women and children have equal opportunity for personal and professional achievement.
+Launched in 1999, the Lillian Fund is a giving circle of women who share a powerful vision: a world in which all women and children have equal opportunity for professional and personal achievement.
 They support this vision by funding children’s arts and education programs, domestic violence services, mental health counseling and job training, to name a few.
-Over the years the Lillian Fund has supported a range of issues impacting women and children in Greater Hartford and in Israel.
+Members view philanthropy through a lens of Jewish values anf gender equality, while expanding their impact and deepening their understanding of the community.

 The Lillian Fund honors the accomplishments of Lillian D. Wald, z”l, a Jewish woman and a founding member of the NAACP, who dedicated her life’s work to advocating for women’s issues, child welfare reform, public health issues and world peace.

 Recents grants from the Lillian Fund support numerous nonprofits in Greater Hartford and in Israel.

 Gifts to the Lilian Fund of all sizes are appreciated.
 With an annual gift of $100 or more, you are eligible to vote on the annual Lillian Fund project.
 You may also transfer your vote to another woman in your life, such as your mother, sister or daughter.

 Lillian Fund Issues New Grant